nextcloud/docker/README.md

 ![logo](https://cdn.rawgit.com/nextcloud/docker/80dd587d847b184ba95d7187a2a7a56ae4cbbb7b/logo.svg)

+# Nextcloud Docker

 This Docker micro-service image is developed and maintained by the Nextcloud community.
+It greatly streamlines Nextcloud deployments, where Docker is an option, by providing a pre-configured baseline installation which can be used as-is or customized in a variety of ways.

+## Other Docker-based Nextcloud Options

+If you prefer a fully turnkey Nextcloud deployment (that is also Docker based) you may want to consider [Nextcloud All-in-One (AIO)](https://github.com/nextcloud/all-in-one#nextcloud-all-in-one).
+AIO provides easy deployment and maintenance with most features of Nextcloud Hub included in a single deployment.

+## Support

 Nextcloud GmbH does not offer support for this Docker image.
-When you are looking to get professional support, you can become an [enterprise](https://nextcloud.com/enterprise/) customer or use [Nextcloud All-in-One docker image](https://github.com/nextcloud/all-in-one#nextcloud-all-in-one) - as the name suggests, Nextcloud All-in-One provides easy deployment and maintenance of Nextcloud Hub included in this one Nextcloud instance.
+If you need professional support, you can become an [enterprise](https://nextcloud.com/enterprise/) customer.

 # How to use this image
 This image is designed to be used in a micro-service environment.
 There are two versions of the image you can choose from.